matchwood/acid-world/README.md

 This allows for much better separation of concerns than acid-state, as update and query functions only need to know about the segments that concern them.

-It also allows for something that is simply impossible in acid-state - libraries can define state segments and events of their own, and you can add them into your own acid-world.
+It also allows for something that is simply impossible in acid-state - libraries can define state segments and events of their own, and you can add them into your own instance of acid world.
+It is also entirely possible to have multiple instances of acid-world open in the same app, addressing different parts of state, with different backends etc if desired.

 #### Multiple serialisation options
 Acid world is structured to allow for multiple possible serialisation strategies and multiple possible backends.
 Serialisers and backends have to be using the same intermediate types (`ByteString` for example) to be used together.
-At present the main file system backend can be used with three different serialisers: CBOR, SafeCopy and JSON.
+At present the main `FS` (file system) backend can be used with three different serialisers: CBOR, SafeCopy and JSON.
 The JSON serialiser produces utf-8 encoded files, so you can open them up and edit them by hand if so desired.

 #### Composable update events
 Acid state models every event as a specific data type (produced by Template Haskell).
-Acid world has a single type class for events, and a single container.
+Acid world, on the other hand, has a single type class for events, and a single container.
 Instances look like

     instance Eventable "insertUser" where
       type EventArgs "insertUser" = '[Int, User] -- arguments this event takes